ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 ![2021-12-14_19-06-29](https://user-images.githubusercontent.com/84577967/174202336-8a50f67f-8f5f-4314-887d-18cd51d649a2.png)

-In this rule we added a new value to allow our Windows machine to connect directly to the ssh port of the kali VM.
+This rule enables direct connection from the Windows machine to the SSH port of the Kali VM.

-Now let's go back to the machine, and let's modify the sshd_config file to allow root logins `nano /etc/ssh/sshd_config`
+Return to the machine and modify the sshd_config file to allow root logins `nano /etc/ssh/sshd_config`

 ![2021-12-14_19-45-27](https://user-images.githubusercontent.com/84577967/174202353-5fb724f9-d040-4eb3-9061-f99eba920dd3.png)

-Let's change this line to this
+Let's change this line to

 ```
 PermitRootLogin yes
 ```

-Then let's restart the ssh service and also enabling it in case wasn't enabled by default.
+After modifying the sshd_config file, restart the SSH service and enable it if it was not enabled by default.

 ![2021-12-14_20-11-16](https://user-images.githubusercontent.com/84577967/174202372-b1a33e59-1a5f-4a03-9d6c-c0070c0a2084.png)